passingthru67/workspaces-to-dock/README.md

     **Caption height** - Sets the height of the caption area.

-    **Taskbar icon size** - Sets the size of the tasbar icons.
+    **Taskbar icon size** - Sets the size of the caption taskbar icons.

-    **Caption popup menu icon size** - Sets the size of the application icon in the caption popup menu.
+    **Caption popup menu icon size** - Sets the size of the application icons in the caption popup menu.

 ![screenshot](https://github.com/passingthru67/workspaces-to-dock/raw/master/Popup.png)